 Mexico’s Yucatan Tour – Off the Beaten Path

-Tour Mexico’s Yucatan and Visit the Hidden Cities of Balamkú, Ek Balam, Santa Rosa Xtampak , and Calakmul.
+Tour Mexico’s Yucatán and Visit Uxmal and Chichén Itza along with the Hidden Cities of Balamkú, Ek Balam, and Calakmul.

 with Dr. Stanley Guenter

 - Tour Calakmul, a UNESCO World Heritage Site

 - Tour Chichén Itzá, a UNESCO World Heritage Site

 - Tour Uxmal, a UNESCO World Heritage Site

 - Tour Campeche, a UNESCO World Heritage Site

 - Learn the history of the Kaan, or Snake Kingdom, the fierce empire that challenged Tikal for power

 - See Dzibanché, Kohunlich, Xpujil, and Balamkú, hidden for centuries in the southern jungle.

 - Spend time in the colonial city of Mérida, capital of the Yucatán state